Helena Sverrisdóttir: Playing career

 On 15 November 2018, Helena signed with Úrvalsdeild kvenna club Valur.
 On 16 February 2019, she won the Icelandic Cup after Valur defeated Stjarnan in the Cup finals, 74-90.
 In the game, Helena had 31 points, 13 rebounds and 6 assists.
 On 27 April 2019, she helped Valur win its first ever national championship after beating Keflavík in the Úrvalsdeild finals 3-0.
 After the season she was named the Úrvalsdeild Domestic Player of the Year for the second straight year and to the Úrvalsdeild Domestic All-First Team.

 Valur opened the 2019–20 season by defeating Keflavík, 105-81, in the annual Icelandic Super Cup where Helena posted 14 points, 13 rebounds and 7 assists.
 It was Valur's first Super Cup win and the victory made them the holders of all four major national crowns, the others being the national championship, the national cup and the league championship which is awarded for the best regular season record in the Úrvalsdeild.

 In December 2019, she was named the Icelandic Women's Basketball Player of the Year for the 12th time in her career.

 On 29 May 2020, Helena announced that she was pregnant with her second child.

 On 2 June 2021, she won the national championship after Valur beat Haukar 3–0 in the Úrvalsdeild finals and was named the Playoffs MVP.
 After the season, she was named to the Úrvalsdeild Domestic All-First Team.

 On 19 June 2021, Helena signed back with her hometown team of Haukar.
 On 18 September 2021, she led Haukar to victory in the Icelandic Cup and was named the Cup Finals MVP after turning in 26 points, 9 rebounds and 9 assists in the 94–89 win against Fjölnir in the Cup finals.
 On 30 September, she scored 32 points in the second leg of the 2021–22 EuroCup Women Qualifiers matches against Clube União Sportiva, leading Haukar to an aggregate win of 160-157 and a seat in the EuroCup regular season.
 On 19 March 2022, she won the Icelandic Cup again after Haukar defeated Breiðablik in the 2022 Cup Finals.

+On 20 September 2023, still battling with injuries, Helena was an unused substitute in Haukar's 78-77 win against Valur in the Icelandic Super Cup.
+On 19 November 2023, she announced her retirement from playing due to a knee injury.